-- (1) Originating process may be served outside Australia without the Court's permission if- - (a) the claim relates to- - (i) real or personal property in the State; or - (ii) the interpretation of an instrument or the terms of a transaction affecting real or personal property in the State; or - (iii) the enforcement of rights or liabilities affecting real or personal property in the State; or - (b) a remedy is sought against a person domiciled or resident in the State or the estate of a person who died domiciled or resident in the State; or - (c) the action is brought against a person duly served within or outside the State and a person outside the State is a necessary or proper party to the action; or - (d) the action is brought to enforce, rescind, dissolve, annul or otherwise affect a contract, or to recover damages or obtain any other remedy in respect of a breach of contract, where the contract is- - (i) made within the State; or - (ii) made by or through an agent trading or residing in the State on behalf of a principal trading or residing out of the State; or - (iii) governed by the law of the State; or - (iv) contains a clause to the effect that the Court is to have jurisdiction in claims relating to the contract; or - (e) the action is brought in respect of a breach committed in the State of a contract made in or outside the State; or - (f) the action is founded on a tort and- - (i) the tort was committed in the State; or - (ii) damage was sustained in the State as a result of the tort; or - (g) the action is brought to enforce a trust that is governed by the law of the State; or
+- (1) Originating process may be served outside Australia without the Court's permission if- - (a) the claim relates to- - (i) real or personal property in the State; or - (ii) the interpretation of an instrument or the terms of a transaction affecting real or personal property in the State; or - (iii) the enforcement of rights or liabilities affecting real or personal property in the State; or - (b) a remedy is sought against a person domiciled or resident in the State or the estate of a person who died domiciled or resident in the State; or - (c) the action is brought against a person duly served within or outside the State and a person outside the State is a necessary or proper party to the action; or

-- (h) the action is brought for the administration of the estate of a person who died domiciled in the State; or - (i) the action is brought in a probate action relating to the will or testamentary intentions of a person who died domiciled in the State or who made a will or expressed testamentary intentions in circumstances governed by the law of the State; or - (j) the action is brought to enforce a judgment of a foreign court or an arbitral award; or - (k) the action is brought under a statute of the Commonwealth or the State; or - (1) the action is brought against a person who has submitted or agreed to submit to the jurisdiction of the Court. - (2) Originating process for an action of any other kind may only be served outside Australia with the Court's permission. - (3) Originating process that is to be served outside Australia must be in the appropriate form for such originating process.
+- (d) the action is brought to enforce, rescind, dissolve, annul or otherwise affect a contract, or to recover damages or obtain any other remedy in respect of a breach of contract, where the contract is- - (i) made within the State; or - (ii) made by or through an agent trading or residing in the State on behalf of a principal trading or residing out of the State; or - (iii) governed by the law of the State; or - (iv) contains a clause to the effect that the Court is to have jurisdiction in claims relating to the contract; or - (e) the action is brought in respect of a breach committed in the State of a contract made in or outside the State; or - (f) the action is founded on a tort and- - (i) the tort was committed in the State; or - (ii) damage was sustained in the State as a result of the tort; or - (g) the action is brought to enforce a trust that is governed by the law of the State; or - (h) the action is brought to enforce a judgment of a foreign court or an arbitral award; or - (i) the action is brought under a statute of the Commonwealth or the State; or - (j) the action is brought against a person who has submitted or agreed to submit to the jurisdiction of the Court. - (2) Originating process for an action of any other kind may only be served outside Australia with the Court's permission. - (3) Originating process that is to be served outside Australia must be in the appropriate form for such originating process.